rlutz/voctoknopf/src/README.md

 export STAGING_DIR=${HOME}/openwrt/staging_dir
 make
 ```

-The source code is split into two parts:

-* `main.c` waits for buttons presses, lights LEDs, and communicates
-  with the Voctocore server via TCP

-* `handler.c` contains the actual logic and determines which actions
-  should be issued in response to button presses and status updates

 The software maintains two states of the main video mixer: the
 preselected state (indicated by green LEDs) and the currently active